favrecr/resources/crn.md

 # Cloud Resource Names
 {: #crn}

 Cloud Resource Names (CRNs) uniquely identify {{site.data.keyword.Bluemix_notm}} resources.
-A CRN is used to specify a resource in a way that is unambiguous and guaranteed to be globally unique, such as in {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) policies and services listed in the cloud catalog.
+A CRN is used to specify a resource in an unambiguous way that is guaranteed to be globally unique.
+The same as {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) policies and services that are listed in the cloud catalog.

 A CRN is formed from a concatenation of "segments" that hierarchically identify the resource, its location, and the service it belongs to.
 The segment delimiter is set to ':' (the colon character).
 All CRNs begin with the segment identifier `crn`.